spacetelescope/stpsf/docs/jwst.rst

    :alt: MIRI cross artifact

    Comparison of models for the MIRI detector cross artifact.
 Click for full size.
-Shown are the MIRI Calibration Data Product PSFs (Left), the WebbPSF results (Center) and their difference.
+Shown are the MIRI Calibration Data Product PSFs (Left), the STPSF results (Center) and their difference.
    The cross artifact is negligible at wavelengths beyond ~12 microns.

 Coronagraphy
 -------------

-WebbPSF includes models for all three FQPM coronagraphs and the Lyot coronagraph.
+STPSF includes models for all three FQPM coronagraphs and the Lyot coronagraph.
 In practice, the wavelength selection filters and the Lyot stop are co-mounted.
-WebbPSF models this by automatically setting the ``pupil_mask`` element to one of the coronagraph masks or the regular pupil when the ``filter`` is changed.
+STPSF models this by automatically setting the ``pupil_mask`` element to one of the coronagraph masks or the regular pupil when the ``filter`` is changed.
 If you want to disable this behavior, set ``miri.auto_pupil = False``.